 Most things in Warframe can be crafted with enough time and effort.
-Some things, however, still rely on pure, dumb luck.
+Some things, however, still rely on pure luck.
 We’re talking about Prime parts, of course, which form the backbone of Warframe’s late-game activities.

 Prime versions of equipment are, basically, better in almost every way than their standard counterparts.
-They’ve got a nice white and gold sheen and come with enhanced stats compared to normal weapons and Warframes.
+They’ve got nicely ornamental redesigns and come with enhanced stats compared to normal weapons and Warframes.
 They also come with their own unique rules for crafting and acquisition.
 All of which adds up to why earning them is such a unique priority for most players.

-Instead of buying a blueprint and pumping time and basic resources into their construction, Prime equipment is made out of Prime parts and usually only one rare resource.
+Instead of buying a blueprint and pumping time and basic resources into their construction, Prime equipment is made out of Prime parts and normally rare resources.
 A gun like the Boltor Prime, for instance, needs a Boltor Prime Barrel, Receiver, and Stock plus credits and 10 Orokin Cells.
-The major exception to this is Prime Warframes.
-Those will require Prime parts and standard resources to complete.

 To get the Prime parts for whatever you’re making, however, you can’t just kill normal enemies and break open canisters.
 You’ll need some Void Relics.

 Finding and Using Void Relics